Proud to be one of the Cleanest & Greenest Festivals in the World!

 How the Rose Festival Goes Green

 - Longtime partner, Portland General Electric, will once again step up to help make the PGE/SOLVE Starlight Parade and the Spirit Mountain Casino Grand Floral Parade carbon-neutral by purchasing carbon offsets to counter the carbon emissions of this year’s parade entries.
 An estimated 9 tons of carbon dioxide is emitted by the cars, floats and motorcycles in the parade – even the garbage trucks and street cleaners contribute to the carbon.
-PGE also purchased enough offsets to cover the 12-day run of CityFair, the Rose Festival’s largest event, so the estimated 106,000-kilowatt hours of power used by the rides and the vendors could be offset by investments in wind power and other renewable energy sources.
+PGE also purchases enough offsets to cover the 10-day run of CityFair, the Rose Festival’s largest event, so the estimated 106,000-kilowatt hours of power used by the rides and the vendors could be offset by investments in wind power and other renewable energy sources.

 - Volunteers distribute bags along the parade routes, then collect them after the parade, to help parade viewers keep the streets of Portland clean.